seinecle/blog/_posts/2024-10-19-developing-slidelang.md

 - [my course in English as a pptx file (132 Mb, 307 slides)](https://docs.google.com/presentation/d/1DccGhUM99qPP_vp0Y569HcmaRXvZyWmE/export/pptx)
 - [the translation in French](https://docs.google.com/presentation/d/1D_XD8IJTDtFqXSq2880RDmelHruQjrhz/export/pptx)

 The translation took 12 minutes.
 I am working at making it faster.

 *[edit Oct 28, 2024 -> we are down to 4:30 minutes for 300 slides! 🏎️]*

+*[edit Nov 2, 2024 -> we are down to 1:50 minutes for 300 slides! 🏎️]*

 # How does it work?
 The translation is managed by calls to the OpenAI API.
 The preservation of the layout is achieved with a complex programmatic process that I designed.